 2. How to be a safe and healthy citizen in the digital world.

 Using portions of the Common Sense Media curriculum, we cover important digital citizenship topics such as cyberbullying, personal vs. private information, how to protect one’s online identity, creating strong passwords, and more.

 3. How to use multimedia applications to create projects.

-Students practice skills in multimedia applications such as Adobe Illustrator, Power Point, Google Slides, and iMovie.
+Students practice skills in multimedia applications such as Google Draw, Google Slides, and iMovie.
 They also learn how to design and print a 3-D model using Tinkercad and our classroom Makerbot printer.
 A unit on Scratch programming to create class projects is a bridge between multimedia and computer science.

 4. How computers work (computer science).

 Students learn the basics of how a computer works and gain a better understanding of computer science through a variety of hands-on activities.
-They build circuits with Snap Circuits and Circuit Sticker Sketchbooks, learn about computer logic and computational thinking with games and puzzles, and tinker with input and output devices, such as MaKey MaKey.
+They build circuits with Snap Circuits and Circuit Sticker Sketchbooks, learn about computer logic and computational thinking with games and puzzles, and tinker with input and output devices.
 They participate in Code.org’s Hour of Code and work with Swift and other languages to program Sphero robots.
 Each sixth grader has a micro:bit (a tiny programmable computer) that they can use to explore physical computing.